nest/nestml/doc/pynestml_toolchain/middle.rst

    then executed on each node in the AST.
 Makes inheritance for simple visitors no longer necessary.

-All these components make PyNestML easier to maintain and ensure basic qualities of a software, namely data abstraction, separation of concerns and single responsibility.
+All these components make PyNESTML easier to maintain and ensure basic qualities of a software, namely data abstraction, separation of concerns and single responsibility.
 As we will see in `Section 4 <extensions.md>`__, all these characteristics are highly anticipated